 Characteristics of Infrastructure Mutual Funds

-Infrastructure mutual funds are distinct from traditional equity or debt funds due to their focus on sectors vital for economic development, such as transportation, energy, telecommunications, and utilities.
+Infrastructure mutual funds are distinct from traditional equity funds or debt funds due to their focus on sectors vital for economic development, such as transportation, energy, telecommunications, and utilities.
 Here are the key characteristics that define these funds:

 1. Long-Term Investment Horizon